History, tourist information, and nearby accommodation

 The gatehouse was transformed into a town house, but in 1933 the castle underwent a gradual program of excavation and 'beautification', with new gardens planted among the ruins to create a tranquil spot much at odds with the long and turbulent history of the medieval fortress.

 The castle stands on a spur of land overlooking the River Usk.
 It consists of a roughly rectangular area bounded by curtain walls interspersed with mural towers.
 There is an imposing gatehouse on the east side.
-An outer bailey lies to the south east, with a south corner tower and a gatehouse.
-The gatehouse is one of the best preserved features of Usk Castle; it is a three storey building accessed by a stone stair.
+An outer bailey lies to the south-east, with a south corner tower and a gatehouse.
+The gatehouse is one of the best-preserved features of Usk Castle; it is a three storey building accessed by a stone stair.
 The presence of a internal fireplace indicates at least a cursory attempt at creature comforts for the inhabitants.

 There is a 14th century great hall with some early 16th century remodelling, set against the curtain wall.
-A large circular tower known as the Garrison Tower stands halfway along the south west curtain wall, and still stands to parapet height.
+A large circular tower known as the Garrison Tower stands halfway along the south-west curtain wall, and still stands to parapet height.
 This tower has a garderobe on the north side and a spiral stair opposite.

 On the north side is St George's Chapel, an open-air created out of a section of garden.
 At the south end of the outer bailey is the so-called Dovecot Tower, which has niches set into one wall to serve as a nesting area for doves.

 There is a small parking area just outside the castle.
 It isn't easy to find the lane leading to the castle unless you know exactly what you are looking for; it is opposite the fire station on Castle Parade.
 Even though I knew what to look for I still drove right by the turning.
-Rather than try to navigate back to it I parked in the free town car park and walked back, a pleasant 10 minute stroll.
+Rather than try to navigate back to it I parked in the free town car park and walked back, a pleasant 10-minute stroll.
 The castle is open on an honesty box system; I put a donation in the jar and bought a very useful guide to the site.
-I was accompanied on my way around by 2 very friendly dogs, who soon wandered off when I proved less interesting than they'd originally thought.
+I was accompanied on my way around by 2 very friendly dogs, that soon wandered off when I proved less interesting than they'd originally thought.

 What is most striking about the castle is the modern garden.
 This is actually very attractive and does not in any way detract from the ambience; it almost seems to have grown there organically, though it was rather odd to see topiary sculptures of a large bird sitting inside the ruined castle walls.
 There are useful information signs and plaques identifying when each part of the castle was built.

-I loved the little chapel; it seems such a beautifully peaceful place to sit stil and let the world slide by.
+I loved the little chapel; it seems such a beautifully peaceful place to sit still and let the world slide by.
 Be aware that several parts of the castle buildings are in poor repair; there are warning signs to remind you of the perils of crumbling masonry.
 You're perfectly safe to wander around the interior of the castle, though, and there's a very handy viewpoint with an excellent panoramic view across Usk and beyond.
 This is a beautiful, peaceful place, despite its bloody history, and I highly recommend a visit.

 About Usk Castle